 Colloquium with Mathias Risse at the WZB Berlin

-ICLAW hosts Mathias Risse, Professor at the Kennedy School of Government, Harvard University, to discuss his paper 'On Movement and Membership, and on Being German in the World Society'.
+ICLAW hosts Mathias Risse, Kennedy School of Government, Harvard University, to discuss his paper 'On Movement and Membership, and on Being German in the World Society'.

 Constitutional Identity in the Age of Global Migration